-Transportation accounts for about one-third of US greenhouse emissions.
+Transportation creates about one-third of US greenhouse gases.

 Need an automobile?
 Choose the greenest option you can.

-LCAN envisions a Louisville when transportation planners will focus on moving people instead of automobiles, and when most residents won't need a personal automobile to get around.
+LCAN envisions a Louisville whose transportation planners focus on moving people instead of automobiles, and where most residents won't need a private automobile to get around.
 You may know someone who's given up cars for walking, biking, carpooling and taking TARC.
-If you're unable to join them, you can reduce your carbon footprint and costs by choosing wisely.
+If you can't join them, you can reduce your carbon and costs by choosing wisely.

 If buying a new car, visit GreenerCars.org for lists of the greenest cars of the model year and the greenest cars by automobile type.

 To compare new and/or used cars, use this USEPA tool.